niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/System-Design-Basic-Concepts/07-DataBase Platforms.md

 2. Big Computations: spark, mapReduce

 ### HDFS(Hadoop Distributed File System)
-The storage is rackaware instead of being hardware agnostic(hardware agnostic: it treats all the different hardwares the same), meaning that it knows the locations of the different file systems in order to minimize network latencies.
+The storage is rack aware instead of being hardware agnostic(hardware agnostic: it treats all the different hardwares the same), meaning that it knows the locations of the different file systems in order to minimize network latencies.

 It is Fault Tolerant.